Nagi Naganathan: Career

-He was named interim president of the University of Toledo serving since July 1, 2014.
+Born in Madras, India; he was named interim president of the University of Toledo serving since July 1, 2014.
 In November 2016, Naganathan was selected as president of the Oregon Institute of Technology.
 National Institute of Technology, Tiruchirappalli awarded him the Distinguished Alumnus Award in 2007.

 In 2021, faculty at Oregon Institute of Technology held a vote of no confidence in Naganathan, citing a disregard of university policy, shared governance, and fiscal management.
 The vote passed with approval from roughly 92% of faculty.